vladavilov/playground/pdf-agent/README.md

 Each group consists of:
 - `group_name`: A logical name for the category of data.
-- `rag_query`: A natural language question that guides the AI in finding the relevant text chunks for this group.
 - `properties`: A list of the specific data points to extract for this group.
+Each property must contain its own `rag_query`.

+### RAG (Retrieval-Augmented Generation) Logic
+The service performs a RAG search for each individual property defined in a group using its specific `rag_query`.
+The text chunks retrieved from all searches within the group are then merged into a single context, which is passed to the AI agent to extract all properties for that group at once.

 ### Property Validation